VayuDev/zeva/README.md

 questions or feature requests, feel free to open an issue or reach me via vayudev@protonmail.com (I try to look in there from time to time).

-## ZeVA wouldn't be possible without theses other *awesome* projects
+## ZeVA wouldn't have been possible without theses other *awesome* projects
 A huge thank you to:
 * The web framework [drogon](https://github.com/an-tao/drogon)
 * The scripting language [wren](https://github.com/wren-lang/wren)